Lewis & Clark on

 On the right they passed a large creek, which they named Gass Creek, after Sergeant Gass of the Expedition.
 It is known as Crow Creek today.

 Captain Clark set out early by foot and after a few miles arrived at the three forks of the Missouri.
 The plains were burnt on the north side of the river and he found a horse track that was four or five days old.
-Clark left a note for Lewis and followed the north fork of the Missouri (the Jefferson River) another twenty miles, then camped a few miles upstream from the present day town of Willow Creek, very tired, with blistered feet and wounds from prickly pear cactus.
+Clark left a note for Lewis and followed the southwest fork of the Missouri (the Jefferson River) another twenty miles, then camped a few miles upstream from the present day town of Willow Creek, very tired, with blistered feet and wounds from prickly pear cactus.
 He was accompanied by Charbonneau, who was nearly lame with a bad ankle.
-Clark noted the abundance of red, black, yellow, and purple currants, choke cherries, Boin roche, and red berries.
+Clark noted the abundance of red, black, yellow, and purple currants, chokecherries, Boin roche (red-osier dogwood), and red berries.
 He wrote, "Musquetors verry troublesom until the Mountain breeze sprung up, which was a little after night."

 Friday July 26th, 1805